rachelmoon290/apatinder-documentation/docs/index.md

 Random forest using gridsearchCV produced the best test set $R^2$ score, followed by ridgeCV with polynomial degree 3 for 'AgeAtIntake'.
 We decided to use ridgeCV, since ridge regression provides values of coefficients that can be used as coefficients for the posterior model and the performance of the ridge regression model was nearly as good as the random forest model.

-Notebook demo can be found in: https://github.com/Harvard-IACS/2019-AC297rs-APA-matching/blob/master/AC297R/submissions/Final/apa_cleaning_prior_model.ipynb
+Notebook demo can be found [here](https://github.com/Harvard-IACS/2019-AC297rs-APA-matching/blob/master/AC297R/submissions/Final/apa_cleaning_prior_model.ipynb).

 ### 2. User Swipes Model